Djaytan/mc-jobs-reborn-patch-place-break/CONTRIBUTING.md

     $ mvn

 This is the command you will run most of the time.
-You will find the packaged JAR file of the Bukkit plugin at `bukkit/bukkit-plugin/target`.
+You will find the packaged JAR file of the Spigot plugin at `src/spigot-plugin/target`.
 If you want to test it, copy it into your local Spigot server by taking care that the server version is compatible with the plugin.